elif-absrd/self-tuning-dsa/README.md

 # 🧠 Self-Tuning Data Structure

-A learning-focused project that demonstrates how data structures can automatically adapt to workload patterns in real-time.
+This project demonstrates how data structures can automatically adapt to workload patterns in real-time.
+I am still working on this and a lot of things are remaining. for now a basic working of bst and avl and hash map has been completed.

 ## 🎯 What This Does